- Start date: September

 All students are required to undertake a 15,000-word dissertation on a topic of their choice.
 The dissertation will be supervised by a member of staff but is intended to provide students with the opportunity to develop their skills as independent researchers.
 Students on this programme can choose to undertake their dissertation in Social Policy or Social Work.

-Normally first-class or second-class Honours degree, or overseas equivalent, in any discipline.
+First-class or second-class Honours degree, or overseas equivalent, in any discipline.
 Entry may be possible with other qualifications, where the applicant has relevant work experience.

 Pre-Masters preparation course